Brewers' Misiorowski continues history-making start to his career by outperforming Pirates' Skenes

 “We were sitting over here laughing, joking,” said Brewers catcher Eric Haase, whose locker is just around the corner from Misiorowski's.
 “Didn’t seem it was affecting him at all.”

-His torrid start could force Misiorowski to deal with the level of attention Skenes has received ever since arriving in the big leagues as a No. 1 overall draft pick who led LSU to a 2023 College World Series title.
+His torrid start could focus attention on Misiorowski at the level of Skenes has received since arriving in the big leagues as a No. 1 overall draft pick who led LSU to a 2023 College World Series title.

 Skenes has outperformed those considerable expectations.
-He was named the NL rookie of the year and finished third in the Cy Young Award voting last season.
+He was voted NL Rookie of the Year and finished third in Cy Young Award voting last season.

 What advice would Skenes give Misiorowski about how to handle the scrutiny that could accompany an emergence to stardom?